Taggart: Filming locations

 The original title card of the show used a panoramic shot of Glasgow taken from the summit of the Cathkin Braes to the south of the city.
 In the early years live infill shots of the city were also taken from this vantage point.
 In later years a shot of the city centre taken from The Lighthouse on Mitchell Lane was used.

-In later series the buildings of Strathclyde University were extensively used for exterior shots.
-The entrance level of the Colville Building was used as the police station, for example, and John Street, the name given to the police station in the series, is a real location within the campus.
+In later series the buildings of the University of Strathclyde were extensively used for exterior and interior shots.
+The entrance level of the Colville Building and the James Weir Building were both used as the police station as well as the interior of the Livingstone Tower.
+John Street, the name given to the police station in the series, is a real location within the campus.

 Episodes

 The series began with a miniseries pilot, titled "Killer", followed by 109 episodes of Taggart.
 Early episodes were split into multiple parts and aired over three weeks while later episodes were self-contained.

 International distribution

 In Australia the series aired on ABC1.
 In 2011 ABC1 aired episodes on Friday at 8:30pm.
 ABC1 actually broadcast episodes 101 "IOU", 102 "Local Hero", and 103 "The Rapture" before STV did because of scheduling conflicts.
 7TWO airs repeat episodes right back to the first episode.

 In New Zealand the series aired on Vibe.

 In Ireland the series aired on RTÉ.

 In Denmark, the series aired on DR, and it was a popular show with Danish subtitles.
 Taggart was first broadcast on DR2 from 2002 to 2006 as six more episodes were then aired.
 After the digitising of Danish television, Taggart appeared on DR1 from episodes featuring James MacPherson as DCI Jardine.
-Ever since Taggart has aired from the very first miniseries "Killer" until the episode length was cut to 45 minutes.
+Ever since Taggart has aired from the first miniseries "Killer" until the episode length was cut to 45 minutes.
 Three-episode stories have aired one after another but have also combined into one long episode.